smaclell/smaclell.github.io/_drafts/essential-configuration.md

 **Unused functionality or configuration?** Deprecate and remove the code eliminating the need to support these options.
-If you are keeping around dead code for a rainy day remove it!
+If you are keeping around dead code for a rainy day, remove it!
 You can always bring it back from source control if you need it.
-Keeping it around and maintaining it is taking your attention away from the things you actually should be doing.
+Keeping it around and maintaining it is taking your attention away from something else more important you could be doing.
 Sometimes settings are added in anticipation for a potential need, but are then forgotten and never used.
-These need to go!
+These need to be deleted!

 **Provide defaults wherever possible.** Defaults improve the "out of the box" experience and good defaults let most customers not care about a setting.
-Again if every client uses the default then it becomes a good candidate to remove completely.
+Again, if every client uses the default then it becomes a good candidate to remove completely.
 Another technique is configuring groups of options which can be used together.
 In some systems we have used hierarchical settings to provide more flexible defaults or layering.
 We learnt this technique from